gaurangsadekar/spark-notes/notes/learning-spark/intro.md

 The underlying system that manages all the computation is called **Spark Core**.
 Spark Core defines the RDDs, the main programming abstraction of Spark.

 ## Programming Concepts
 Every program has a driver, that submits tasks to the cluster.
+Each task executes on a particular partition of the RDD.
 Driver accesses Spark through a `SparkContext`, which represents a connection to a computer cluster.
 In the shell, `SparkContext` is created under the variable `sc`.
 To run these tasks, the driver uses multiple executors.